Are there any age restrictions for older animals?

 Can my cat or dog travel to Australia in the plane cabin with me?

 No. Your cat or dog must travel to Australia as manifest cargo.
 Manifest cargo allows for traceability of your cat or dog.
-Assistance dogs

 are not bound by the same requirements; please contact your airline for further information.